agautheron/agautheron.github.io/_publications/2017-05-19-Horn and Schunck.md

 title: "Image Processing - Horn & Schunck Method"
 collection: publications
 permalink: /publication/2017-05-19-Horn and Schunck
-excerpt: 'My fourth year image processing project.
+excerpt: 'My fourth year image processing project (fr).
 This project deal with the implementation of the Horn and schunck method to compute the optical flow (i.e. the relative mouvement of the observer) between a pair of images.'
 date: 2017-05-19
 venue: 'INSA Rouen Normandie'
 paperurl: 'https://github.com/tschmoderer/2017-horn-schunck-prj'